grrr-amsterdam/gulpfile/README.md

 #### Style Lint

-Used in `style:lint` tasks.
+Used in `stylelint` tasks.
 Place a `.stylelintrc` file in the root of your project.

 #### ESLint